mudithm/CS111Projects/README.md

-Projects for CS 111 with Eggert at UCLA
+Projects for CS 111 with Prof. Eggert at UCLA